To use Hellō in your app, you will need to register your app, and add a Hellō button.

 1. App Registration

-To use Hellō, register your application at console.hello.dev.
-You can start developing with just the Client ID and the defaults, which includes the Development Redirect URIs
+To use Hellō, register your application at console.hello.coop.
+You can start developing locally with just the Client ID and the defaults, which includes the Development Redirect URIs

 To add a Hellō Button to your page: